IBM-Bluemix-Docs/containers/cs_tutorials.md

     {: screen}

 Great work!
-The cluster is created, configured, and your local environment is ready for you to start deploying apps into the cluster.
+The cluster is created, configured, and your local environment is ready for you to deploy apps into the cluster.

 ## What's next?

 * [Test your knowledge and take a quiz! ![External link icon](../icons/launch-glyph.svg "External link icon")](https://bluemix-quizzes.mybluemix.net/containers/cluster_tutorial/quiz.php)

-* Try the [Tutorial: Deploying apps into Kubernetes clusters in {{site.data.keyword.containershort_notm}}](cs_tutorials_apps.html#cs_apps_tutorial) to deploy the PR firm's app into the cluster that you created."]
+* Try the [Tutorial: Deploying apps into Kubernetes clusters in {{site.data.keyword.containershort_notm}}](cs_tutorials_apps.html#cs_apps_tutorial) to deploy the PR firm's app into the cluster that you created.